Kotlin/dukat/README.md

 # Recent Changes

+#### [0.0.17] - 16'September, 2019
+ - This release contains mainly idl-related changes.
+The idl target is considered production-ready, however its support is still experimental.

+#### [0.0.16] - 16'August, 2019
 #### [0.0.15] - 16'August, 2019
  - The only change is speed, however, this change is big.
 Since this release ts is parsed on nodejs side and passed in a binary form to the JVM side.